Gmina Nadarzyn

 Gmina Nadarzyn is a rural gmina (administrative district) in Pruszków County, Masovian Voivodeship, in east-central Poland.
 Its seat is the village of Nadarzyn, which lies approximately 9 km south of Pruszków and 20 km south-west of Warsaw.

-The gmina covers an area of 73.4 km2, and as of 2006 its total population is 10,362.
+The gmina covers an area of 73.4 km2, and as of 2006 its population was 10,362.

 Villages

 Gmina Nadarzyn contains the villages and settlements of Bieliny, Kajetany, Kostowiec, Krakowiany, Młochów, Nadarzyn, Parole, Rozalin, Rusiec, Stara Wieś, Strzeniówka, Szamoty, Urzut, Walendów, Wola Krakowiańska, Wolica and Żabieniec.

 Neighbouring gminas

 Gmina Nadarzyn is bordered by the gminas of Brwinów, Grodzisk Mazowiecki, Lesznowola, Michałowice, Raszyn, Tarczyn and Żabia Wola.